-Notes to Consolidated Financial Statements ("\$ in thousands" - except unit data)
+Notes to Condensed Consolidated Financial Statements - Unaudited (\$ in thousands)

 1. DESCRIPTION OF ORGANIZATION AND BUSINESS OPERATIONS

 CompoSecure Holdings, L.L.C. ("CompoSecure", or the "Company") is a manufacturer and designer of complex metal, composite ID, proprietary financial transaction cards, and multi factor authentification solutions.
 The Company started operations in 2000 and provides products and services primarily to global financial institutions, plastic card manufacturers, government agencies, system integrators, and security specialists.
 The Company is located in Somerset, New Jersey.